-The Company has implemented a Diversity Policy that recognizes the importance of diversity, including gender diversity, at all levels of the Company including the Board.
+The Board has implemented a Board Diversity Policy that recognizes the importance of diversity, including gender diversity, at all levels of the Company including the Board.
+Board Diversity promotes the inclusion of different perspectives and ideas and ensures that the Company has the opportunity to benefit from all available talent.
+This enhances and improves decision making, which helps maintain a competitive advantage and makes for better corporate governance.
 The Policy identifies three key diversity attributes: